 A dietary tool called the glycemic index, or GI, measures how quickly a carbohydrate-containing food is digested and converted into glucose in the body.
 Maintaining a steady level of glucose in your bloodstream instead of riding a roller coaster of energy peaks and troughs can have positive effects on your health, including improved weight management and reduced risk of chronic disease.
-Foods that rank under 55 on the GI are sometimes called “slow” carbs because they digest more slowly.
+Slow digesting carbs that rank under 55 on the GI are sometimes called "slow" carbs because they digest more slowly.

 Vegetables and Fruits

 Most vegetables are low GI foods, including artichokes, asparagus, broccoli, cabbage, cauliflower, celery, eggplant, all types of greens, okra, peppers, squash and zucchini.
 Examples of slow carbs among the starchy vegetables are peas, carrots, parsnips and yams are all slow digesting.
 Fruits tend to be higher in natural sugars than vegetables and so they are digested and absorbed more quickly by the body.
 Still, a number of fruits are considered slow carbs, including apples, oranges, peaches, pears, plums, nectarines and grapefruit.